S3-working-group/s3-practical-guide/S3-practical-guide.md

 A typical governance meeting includes:

--   opening: check in with each other and attune to the driver (or objectives) of the meeting
+-   opening: opening: check in with each other and attune to the objective of the meeting
 -   administrative matters
     -   check for consent to the last meeting's minutes
     -   agree on a date for the next meeting